-The Degree of International Master in Security, Intelligence and Strategic Studies (IMSISS) is offered jointly by the University of Glasgow, Charles University, Prague and Dublin City University, Ireland (the 'Partner Institutions').
-The IMSISS Joint Academic Regulations are those promulgated by the University of Glasgow, the coordinating institution, which have been created in collaboration with Charles University and Dublin City University.
+The Degree of International Master in Security, Intelligence and Strategic Studies (IMSISS) is offered jointly by the University of Glasgow, Charles University, Prague, and Dublin City University, Ireland or the University of Trento, Italy (the 'Partner Institutions').
+From 2020-2021, students will be admitted to one of two study tracks: Track A is offered by the University of Glasgow, Charles University, Prague, and Dublin City University, while Track B is offered by the University of Glasgow, Charles University, Prague, and the University of Trento.
+The IMSISS Joint Academic Regulations in Appendix B are those promulgated by the University of Glasgow, the Coordinating Institution, which have been created in collaboration with the Partner Institutions.
 The programme regulations outlined in this document apply to all taught module components at DCU, and are complementary to the IMSISS Joint Academic Regulations.